YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 |  4 | 412 broccoli casserole               |        40 |         6 |               9 |        5 |            5 | False    |            32 | False     | True           |        1.95611  |

 ### Univariate Analyses
+For this analysis, we examined the distribution of sodium(PDV) values across recipes.
+It shows a heavily right-skewed distribution, with the majority of the data concentrated at lower sodium values and a long tail extending to higher values.
+This decreasing trend also suggests that as the sodium level increases, there are less recipes on our website.
 <iframe
   src="assets/uni.html"
   width="800"